Tyler Seguin: Dallas Stars (2013–present)

-On October 30, 2025, Seguin played his 1,000th NHL game.
+On October 30, 2025, Seguin played his 1,000th NHL game in a 2–1 overtime loss to the Tampa Bay Lightning.
+On December 1, during a game against the New York Rangers, Ranger's defenseman Vladislav Gavrikov fell backwards onto Seguin's right knee; Seguin fell to the ice and had to be helped to the locker room.
+It was reported he had an ACL tear and would miss the remainder of the regular season.

 International play

 Seguin's first international ice hockey tournament appearance was at the 2009 World U-17 Hockey Challenge, representing Canada Ontario.
 Seguin led the tournament with eight assists, and scored the first goal in Canada Ontario's 5–1 gold medal victory over Canada Pacific.
 That May, he received an invitation to the Canada U18 selection camp.

 Seguin competed for Canada at the 2009 Ivan Hlinka Memorial Tournament in the Czech Republic, where he led the team in scoring with ten points in four games as Canada won the gold medal.
 He then attended Hockey Canada's selection camp for the 2010 World Junior Ice Hockey Championships in December 2009, but did not make the team.
 Previously, he won gold with Team Ontario in the 2009 World U-17 Hockey Challenge in Port Alberni, British Columbia, and finished second in tournament scoring with 11 points in six games.
 Seguin attended Canada's World Junior selection camp in Regina, Saskatchewan, for the World Junior Championships, the under-20 level, but again failed to make the team.
 In 2015, he was a member of Canada's gold medal-winning team at the World Hockey Championships.